Toddler Crushed To Death In Migrant Channel Crossing - UrduPoint

 Another boat overcrowded with migrants also suffered engine failure off the coast of Calais, leading to panic.
 Some migrants fell into the sea and were rescued.

-Three people -- two men and a woman aged around 30 -- were then discovered unconscious at the bottom of the boat, Pas-de-Calais regional prefect Jacques Billant told reporters.
+Three people -- two men and a woman aged around 30 -- were then discovered unconscious at the bottom of the boat, Pas-de-Calais prefect Jacques Billant said.

 The interior ministers of France and Britain condemned the "appalling" tragedies.